Aspen Ladd: Ultimate Fighting Championship

 After missing weight for the third time in her UFC career leading to a fight cancellation, Ladd was released from the UFC.

 Professional Fighters League

 After her UFC release, it was announced on October 4, 2022, that Ladd had signed with the Professional Fighters League and would compete in the featherweight division the next year.

 Ladd faced Julia Budd on November 25, 2022, at PFL 10.
 She won her promotional debut via split decision.

 2023 Season

-Ladd will start off the 2023 PFL season against Olena Kolesnyk on April 7, 2023 at PFL 2.
+Ladd started off the 2023 PFL season against Olena Kolesnyk on April 7, 2023 at PFL 2.
+At weigh-ins, Kolesnyk came in at 146.4 lbs, .4 pounds over the limit for featherweight; she was fined 20% of her purse and was given a point deduction in the standings.
+Ladd lost via majority decision.

+Ladd faced Karolina Sobek on June 16, 2023 at PFL 5.
+She won the fight via an armbar submission in the second round.

+As a replacement for Julia Budd, Ladd faced Kayla Harrison on November 24, 2023, at PFL 10.
+She lost the bout by unanimous decision.

+Ladd faced Ekaterina Shakalova on May 17, 2024, at Bellator Champions Series 2.
+She won the fight by unanimous decision.

+Global Fight League

+Ladd was scheduled to face Alejandra Lara in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+However, all GFL events were cancelled indefinitely.

+Bare-knuckle boxing

+Ladd made her debut with Bare Knuckle Fighting Championship against Shyanna Bintliff on November 15, 2025 at BKFC 84.
+She won the fight by knockout at the end of the first round.

 Personal life

 Ladd is in a relationship with her MMA coach Jim West.